Ben02/hexo-theme-Anatole/README.md

 <meta name="description" content="Lorem ipsum dolor sit amet, consectetur.">
 ```

-If there is no `desc` property or value, hexo-theme-Anatole will use `page.title` and `page.author` instead of it.
+If there is no `desc` property or value, hexo-theme-Anatole will use the first 150 characters of your post instead of it.

 ### Comment Plugin